staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 colleagues: a diverse and extremely talented team of seasoned engineers and data-scientists.

-Quick feedback ...
-Willing to experiment (backed by a strong experimentation platform) Encouraged to work on open source tools and present at conferences
+At Sparx we believe that providing an environment with the freedom to explore and share is the quickest way to innovate.
+For instance, we have invested in a powerful experimentation platform that enables us to quickly try out newer algorithms to learn and innovate fast.
+Also a lot of our scientists and engineers actively contribute to open source projects and regularly present our learnings at conferences and through articles.

 We are located in San Mateo, walking distance from the Cal-Train station.
 Come visit or apply online at http://staples-sparx.com.